-The Latvian capital city of Riga has a lot to offer budget travellers.
+The cosmopolitan Latvian capital city of Riga has a plethora of activities to offer budget travellers.
+Not only are there many budget options for exploring the town, there are also many free options.
 This list of fun and free things to do in Riga will really help you experience the city’s nature and history without spending a penny!

-Located in the heart of Riga, the Pilsētas Kanāls canal is leftover from medieval times.
+Located in the heart of Riga, the Pilsētas Kanāls is leftover from medieval times.
 The moat was once for protection from invaders, but now its location at the centre of the city makes it popular with visitors.
-Many of those visitors will pay €18 for a 1 hour ride down the canal in a small boat.
-But you can take it all in at a slower pace, by walking along the banks of the canal!
+Many of those visitors will pay €18 for a one hour ride down the canal in a small boat.

 The west bank will also take you through some green spaces with monuments.
-Then you can take a detour into Vecriga/Old Riga and literally walk into history.
+Then you could also take a detour into beautiful Vecriga/Old Riga and literally walk into history.
+You might want to allow a day just to get lost in Old Riga!

 Free Things to do in Riga – Discover the Cobbled Streets of Vecriga